TijmenWierenga/LaravelChargebee/README.md

 ]
 ```

+If you want to use the package's routes for handling webhooks, make sure you place the service provider before the Route Service Prodiver (`App\Providers\RouteServiceProvider::class`).

 We also need database tables in order to store subscriptions and add-ons.
 Copy the migrations to your migrations folder by running the following command in your terminal:

 ``` shell